-Returning to the question "Have stakeholders moved between stakeholder groups?", we can establish that participants change not only their affiliations, but also their stakeholder groups, which causes mobility across the wider IG ecosystem.
-Notably, it seems that there is an equal distribution of movement between stakeholder groups, meaning that mostly an equal amount has moved between two stakeholder groups over time, which allows us to reflect on issues of fluidity amongst all the stakeholder groups.
-This raises the question regarding the legitimacy of stakeholder groups when stakeholders cross between different stakeholder groups, which we address in the following section.
+Returning to the question "Have stakeholders moved between stakeholder groups?", we can establish that participants change not only their affiliations, but also their stakeholder groups, which causes mobility across the wider IG ecosystem (see also Radu 2019, 179-181).
+Notably, it seems that there is an equal distribution of movement between stakeholder groups, meaning that similar numbers of individuals have moved between two stakeholder groups over time.
+Hence, we see fluidity across stakeholder groups.
+This raises the question regarding the legitimacy of the division of stakeholder groups according to the baseline definition of multistakeholderism.
+In other words, when stakeholders cross between different stakeholder groups, what are the 'meanings' behind the categorisations?